cloudflare/cloudflare-docs/content/r2/r2-migrator.md

 {{<beta heading="h1">}} Super Slurper{{</beta>}}

-Data Migration (also known as [Super Slurper](https://blog.cloudflare.com/cloudflare-r2-super-slurper/)) allows you to quickly and easily copy objects from other cloud providers to an R2 bucket of your choice.
+Super Slurper allows you to quickly and easily copy objects from other cloud providers to an R2 bucket of your choice.

 {{<Aside type="note">}}